embedded-iota/iota-iot-network-protocol/README.md

 ###### Status Refresh Request

-A Status Refresh Request MUST be a regular request which a Gateway sends.
+A Status Refresh Request MUST be used by a IOTA Gateway to get information about the Node Group.
-It MUST be used by a Gatway to get information about the Node Group.
+An IOTA Gateway MUST send the Status Refresh Request in an interval.

 ###### Status Refresh Response